ai-atoms/Lammps-MiLaDy/README.md

 ```
 There are similar path for any older distribution of MKL and Intel Fortran such as Intel Composer, Intel Parallel Studio  etc

-If you have doubts.
-Write us.
+If you have doubts: write us.
 We are happy to help you !!!!

 6. Compile again Lammps (e.g. using traditional `make mpi`).